Who’s named in the Paradise Papers? A list and a primer on why it matters

 Paul Martin

-Before entering politics in the 1980s, Mr. Martin was the multimillionaire head of a shipping empire, Canada Steamship Lines.
-He kept his stake in the company at arm's length when he was a cabinet minister before selling it entirely to his three sons in 2003, when he was the front-runner for the Liberal leadership, which he won to become Mr. Chré tien's successor as prime minister.
+Before entering politics, Mr. Martin was the multimillionaire head of a shipping empire, Canada Steamship Lines.
+He kept his stake in the company at arm's length when he was a cabinet minister before selling it entirely to his three sons in 2003, when he was the front-runner for the Liberal leadership, which he won to become Mr. Chrétien's successor as prime minister.
 Reports from the Paradise Papers allege CSL registered a company in Bermuda in 1991, and that it was active while Mr. Martin was in government.
 CSL also apparently registered at least 12 more Bermudan entities after his sons took over.
 ICIJ quoted a Martin spokesperson as saying he "has not been involved in CSL in over a quarter century and is not in a position to comment on its operations."

 Brian Mulroney